benlen10/dayone-mcp/README.md

 ## Features

 - **Unified search** - Find entries with flexible filters (text, tags, starred, media, location, device, dates)
+- **View photos directly** - Claude can see and analyze photos from your journal entries via MCP resources
-- **Media attachments** - Access photos, videos, audio, and PDFs with full file paths
+- **Media attachments** - Access photos, videos, audio, and PDFs with full metadata
 - **Lazy loading** - Efficient performance with `include_tags` and `include_attachments` flags
 - **List journals** - View all journals with statistics
 - **Browse recent** - Simply search with no filters